Frequently Asked Questions and Guest Info

 Beach Club pass: The $3 million beach club is accessible with the passes that we'll leave for you (on the key ring).
 The Beach Club is on the road to the marina, just past the creek.
 There's a nice white sand beach, pool and showers about 200 yards from the condo.
 Just make sure you leave the passes when you're finished and don't lose them ($190 replacement).

-Critters on the back porch: You'll see birds, pesotes, raccoons and lots of hummingbirds.
+Critters on the back porch: You'll see birds, pisotes, raccoons and lots of hummingbirds.
 Also, the tree out back is home to several big iguanas.
 How many can you spot?

-Daily Cleaning: Daily maid service is available for $35/day (or $150/week-6 days).
-She will clean, do the dishes, wash and fold your laundry leaving the condo in immaculate condition for your return from a busy day of activities.
+Daily Cleaning: Daily maid service is available for $45/day (or $200 for 6 days).
+She will clean, do the dishes, and leave the condo in immaculate condition for your return from a busy day of activities.
 If you want this option, check the box on your reservation agreement.
 Please pay Carolina for this in Costa Rica.
 Note: Daily maid service is required for groups of four or more.

 (Trips Donated to Charities):